josdem/hugo/content/techtalk/java/executors.md

 I have been sleeping: 3 seconds
 ```

 In Java 8, the `CompletableFuture` class was introduced and also implements this `Future` interface.
+It provides an `isDone()` method to check whether the computation is done or not, and a `get()` method to retrieve the result of the computation when it is done.

 ```java
 import java.util.concurrent.TimeUnit;